PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 - Step 16 impacts A0 only

 ## Which steps+heads impact which use cases?
-If we repeat this experiment but only test each classof question one at a time, we gain insights.
+If we repeat this experiment but only test each class of question one at a time, we gain insights.
 With 2 layers:
 - For BA questions, CoLab Part 11C shows:
   - S0 to S11 and S17 are not relevant
   - L1 is not relevant